chrissearle/www_smu/posts/2016/05/22-osmo-panoramas-using-dronepan.md

 category: Radio Control
 ---

+Update: October 2022

+I recently restitched these using PTGui 12 pro as Autopano Pro and Panotour are sadly discontinued.

+They can be seen at [Momento360](https://momento360.com/e/uc/fea0e18032984e4dac669c47b5af4dd7?utm_campaign=embed&utm_source=other&size=medium)

+Original:

 Some weeks back the folks behind [DronePan](http://www.dronepan.com/) decided to make the application open source.
 I decided to get involved and have (amongst other things) added support for the DJI Osmo handheld camera.

 But - I never seem to get time to actually use the application :)